basovchemeduardosanchez/mit-fullstack-restaurant-application/README.md

 - [x] User can log into account with email
 - [x] User can log out of account
-- [ ] User can log in with another authentication source from OAuth 2 — Google
+- [x] User can log in with another authentication source from OAuth 2 — Disccord account
-    or Facebook account

 ### Homepage